Nichelle Nichols: Star Trek

-Despite the cancellation of the series in 1969, Star Trek lived on in other ways, and continued to play a part in Nichols' life.
-She again provided the voice of Uhura in Star Trek: The Animated Series; in one episode, "The Lorelei Signal", Uhura assumes command of the Enterprise.
+Despite the series' cancellation in 1969, Star Trek continued to play a part in Nichols' life.
+She provided the voice of Uhura in Star Trek: The Animated Series; in one episode, "The Lorelei Signal", Uhura assumes command of the Enterprise.
 Nichols noted in her autobiography her frustration that this never happened on the original series.
-Nichols co-starred in six Star Trek films, the last one being Star Trek VI: The Undiscovered Country.
-Following the death of Leonard Nimoy in 2015, and until her own death in July 2022, Nichols was one of four surviving cast members, the others being William Shatner, George Takei, and Walter Koenig.
+She co-starred in six Star Trek films, culminating in Star Trek VI: The Undiscovered Country (1991).